 Occupational Therapy — Dual Degree

 Fontbonne University students may elect to pursue a 3/2 program of study in connection with the Occupational Therapy (OT) program in the Washington University School of Medicine.
-Students who have completed the first three years of coursework for either a psychology or biology degree at Fontbonne (along with specific prerequisites for the OT program) and who have a minimum cumulative G.P.A. of 3.0 in required prerequisite courses may apply for admission to the MSOT program at Washington University during their junior year at Fontbonne.
+Students who have completed the first three years of coursework for either a psychology or biology degree at Fontbonne (along with specific prerequisites for the OT program) and who have a minimum cumulative G.P.A. of 3.0 in required prerequisite courses may apply for admission to the Master of Science of Occupational Therapy program at Washington University during their junior year at Fontbonne.
 Application to the MSOT program at Washington University does not guarantee admission, however, and students are advised that admission is highly competitive.

 Students who are admitted to and who successfully complete their first year of coursework at Washington University will then be awarded a Bachelor of Science (BS) degree in psychology or biology from Fontbonne.
 It is the student’s responsibility to apply for the undergraduate degree from Fontbonne during the fall semester of the first year at Washington University.
-At the end of the second year of study at Washington University, the student would qualify for a Master of Occupational Therapy (MSOT) degree from the Washington University School of Medicine.
+At the end of the second year of study at Washington University, the student would qualify for an MSOT degree from the Washington University School of Medicine.

 During the first three years at Fontbonne, you’ll complete the courses required by your chosen major (either biology or psychology), as well as six prerequisite classes required by the WUOT program (listed below).
 In each of these six courses, you must receive a grade of B- or better.